JKindonNtx/solutions-euc/collateral/scripts/Citrix/ReadMe.md

     BaseVM                             = "CTX-Gold-01" # The name of the Base image VM.
 Case sensitive.
     ImageSnapsToRetain                 = 10 # The number of snapshots to retain in each cluster.
     UseCustomCredentialFile            = $true # Will look for a custom credential file.
-If not found, will create TriggerPDReplication               = $true # Triggers an out-of-band PD replication for the specified PD }
+If not found, will create ExcludeSourceClusterFromProcessing = $false # Excludes the source cluster from being included in snapshot processing TriggerPDReplication               = $true # Triggers an out-of-band PD replication for the specified PD }
 & ReplicateCitrixBaseImageVM.ps1 @params